christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 One of the most important design techniques to achieve reliability, both in hardware and software, is redundancy [@cristian1991understanding].
 There are two main patterns to achieve redundancy: retry and replication.
 Retry is _redundancy in time_, while replication is _redundancy in space_.
 Using a retry strategy, a _failure detector_ oftentimes is just a timeout.
 In this case, the MTTD is the timeout interval while the MTTR is the retry time.
 In replication, timeouts are also used to detect dead nodes (assuming a fail-stop failure model, as described in the following paragraphs) so they can be rebooted in the background or the network can be reconfigured (by the network itself or an external book keeper or orchestrator), commonly covered by the rules of the replication protocol and oftentimes without having a perceivable impact on reliability and availability for the user.

+\begin{definition}[Safety]
-\paragraph{Safety.} The safety of a system is the probability that no undesirable behavior or even _catastrophic accidents_ will occur during system operation over a specified period of time.
+The safety of a system is the probability that no undesirable behavior will occur during system operation over a specified period of time.
 Safety looks at the consequences and possible accidents, and how to deal with it.

-\todo{Explain what a catastrophic accident is}
+\end{definition}

 Safety is an important requirement especially for critical infrastructure applications.
 Safety means that the system behavior is as expected, and no faulty or even malicious results are returned.